Dell Medical School

 This program is generously sponsored by the Health Transformation Research Institute (HTRI) and the Biomedical Data Science Hub.
 However, matriculates are expected to cover the costs of the necessary class material, including:

-Designing Clinical Research, Fourth Edition -by Dr. Stephen B Hulley MD MPH, Steven R Cummings MD, Warren S Browner MD MPH, Deborah G Grady MD MPH, Thomas B Newman MD MPH ($75).
+(for those participating in research methods)Designing Clinical Research, Fourth Edition -by Dr. Stephen B Hulley MD MPH, Steven R Cummings MD, Warren S Browner MD MPH, Deborah G Grady MD MPH, Thomas B Newman MD MPH ($75).
 Note: UT libraries do have an electronic copy of this book!
-(Those participating only in research methods solely need this book.)

-A Gentle Introduction to Stata (6th ed) -by Alan C Acock ($65).
-Note: UT libraries also have an electronic copy of this book! (for those participating in IDC/IBS)
+(for those participating in IDC/IBS) A Gentle Introduction to Stata (6th ed) -by Alan C Acock ($65).
+Note: UT libraries also have an electronic copy of this book!

 and